jbreeden/chainlang/README.md

 -----------------------

 The object you pass to `chainlang.create` need not have all of it's method at the root level, as in the example above.
-Any method on the object graph, not matter how deeply nested, will be chainable.
+Any method on the object graph, no matter how deeply nested, will be chainable.

 ```
 var even = {